 Here are five basic tips for keeping your searches (and data in general) more private.

 1. Use a private search engine

 Using one of the private search engines in this guide will help keep your data safe from third parties.
-Choosing the best search engine all comes down to your unique preferences, needs, and threat model.
+See the reviews to determine which private search engine best suits your needs.

 2. Use a private and secure browser